top of page

 Zoe Rounds

-Zoe Rounds is a student at La Trobe University who completed her Honours degree in Psychology in 2024.
+Zoe Rounds completed her Honours degree in Psychology in 2024.
 She has a passion for understanding how eating habits can affect mental health.
-After completing her honours year, Zoe hopes to study a Master’s degree to become a Psychologist.
+After completing her Honours year, Zoe went on to complete a Master of Professional Psychology and is now working as a provisional psychologist.

-Zoe’s research aims to develop a quality-of-life measure that can be used to measure the quality of life for those on a diet, medically advised or by choice.
-Her research aims to further develop and refine the Diet-and Eating Habits-Related Quality of Life measure within the population of those on a diet.
-Her goal for this research is to produce a psychometrically sound measure that can be used across all diets and the general population.
+Zoe’s research aimed to develop a quality-of-life measure that can be used to measure the quality of life for those on a diet, medically advised or by choice.
+Her research aimed to further develop and refine the Diet-and Eating Habits-Related Quality of Life measure within the population of those on a diet.
+Her goal for this research was to produce a psychometrically sound measure that can be used across all diets and the general population.

 Jess Smedley

-Jess Smedley is a student at La Trobe University currently completing her Honours year in Psychology.
+Jess Smedley completed her Honours year in Psychology at La Trobe University.
 Jess has a passion for understanding intimate relationships and sexual health.
 Upon the completion of her studies, she hopes to partake in a Masters of sexology and explore both the clinical and research pathways this opportunity may bring.
-Jess' research this year aims to evaluate the effectiveness of single session interventions on children with eating disorders within the public health system.
+Jess’ research evaluated the effectiveness of single session interventions on children with eating disorders within the public health system.
 These interventions aim to provide psychoeducation to patients to reduce eating disorder symptoms and reduce the length of time patients spend on waitlists.

 Chloe Vinnicombe (1).jpg